frdvo/azure_cv_cicd/README.md

 export LOCATION="Your Azure Nearest Location eg: Australia East"
 ````

-3. Copy and paste the text above in your terminal and press enter
+3. Copy and paste the text above in your terminal and press enter and run the following commands
-4. run `make prepare` to login to Azure, deploy ACR and configure your local Docker
+4. `make prepare` to login to Azure, deploy ACR and configure your local Docker
-5. run `make bp` to build and publish the container
+5. `make bpd` to build, publish and deploy the container
-6. `make deploy` to deploy the container
-7. run `make clean` to clean the resources.
+6. `make clean` to clean the resources.
 You have to confirm to destroy each resource (ACI and ACR)